trevorlamoglia/CSE-212/W10/2-topic.md

 ## Time Complexity / Performance

-Similary to the previous topic, linked list operations are also in the **Constant Time** complexity.
+Similary to the previous topic, set operations are also in the **Constant Time** complexity.
 No matter the size of the input data, the running time will always be the same.

+## Advantages

+* Fast peformance for adding, removing, and finding
+* Performing mathematical set operations such as an intersection  and union
+* Finding the unique values in a list

+## Disadvantages

+* No duplicates are allowed
+* The set does not keep values in order

 ## Example Code in Python